eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 # Mock Digital Twin

-The Mock Digital Twin mocks the behavior of an in-vehicle digital twin service (such as Ibeji) and providers as a separate application.
-This enables functionality similar to the in-memory mock, but with finer control over the behavior of the mocked data.
+The Mock Digital Twin mocks the behavior of an in-vehicle digital twin service (such as Ibeji) and providers.
+This enables functionality similar to the [In-Memory Mock Digital Twin Adapter](../../adapters/digital_twin/in_memory_mock_digital_twin_adapter/README.md), but with finer control over the behavior of the mocked data.

 The Mock Digital Twin is integrated with the [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md), which must be enabled when using this application with Freyja.